CSVfox

 The default quotation character is ".

 Inside the data field, if a quotation character is needed, this character will be doubled.
 So a " inside a quoted text field will be represented as "" in a raw CSV file.
+This conforms to CSV rules and is inteded.
 No required manual action here, as this conversion will be handled automatically.

 Under construction, coming soon